 Though recent years have proven particularly colorful in the world of watches with a plethora of new green and blue dials, black is also beautiful – and black is definitely back.
 Here Sabine Zwettler highlights three charismatic examples putting black in the spotlight.
 The dark side has never looked so bright!

 The Omega Planet Ocean launched in 2005, and in less than 20 years has gained an iconic status.
 Raman Kalra takes a deep dive into the Omega Planet Ocean.

 Omega is a global household name.
 When discussing Omega, everyone will have their mental image of what defines the brand for them.
 This could be the Seamaster association with James Bond or the Speedmaster with the moon landings.
 However, it is the Aqua Terra Raman Kalra focuses on here.

-Omega, which was founded in 1848, is one of the world’s oldest, most highly respected, and popular watch manufacturers, so it should come as no surprise that the brand is frequently the target of counterfeiters.
-If you are considering purchasing an Omega, here is some advice to help spot a possible counterfeit.
+Omega, founded in 1848, is one of the world’s oldest, most highly respected, and popular watch manufacturers, so it should come as no surprise that the brand is frequently the target of counterfeiters.
+If you are considering purchasing an Omega, here is some quick advice to help spot a possible counterfeit.

 In recent years, the world of high-end watches has become a far more colorful place.
 We have evolved from decades of conservatism in which a blue dial was daring to a kaleidoscopic era where anything is possible.
 And now red arrives, which has the advantage of a richness of hues.
 Here Martin Green looks at four new red-dialed watches from Bell & Ross, Oris, Rado, and Omega.

 While the increasing popularity of green dials contributes to a more colorful universe of watches, Martin Green sometimes finds the use of this color a bit much these days.
 That said, the following recently introduced watches are home runs for Martin because their green dials are just right!